DED8IRD/UX-Research-Toolkit/server/README.md

 Click on the `Log in with Google` link.
 This should now redirect you to Google, but with the following error: `Error: redirect_uri_mismatch`.
 To fix this, follow the link it provides and update the authorized redirect URIs to include `http://localhost:3000/auth/google/callback`.

 Give Google a minute or two for the changes to come into effect.
 OAuth should be working again!

+### What happens in production?
+You might be wondering how to set up a proxy for production mode.
+The answer is simple: *you don't*.
+The CRA server *doesn't exist* in production.

+For production mode, Webpack will bundle together all your static assets (JS/CSS/etc.) into your `client/build/` directory.
+This optimizes and bundles your files together, so in production all your server does is serve these static assets.
+There is only one server--one domain--so no proxy is needed.
+Simply push your build to Heroku (or whatever you're deploying on), have your Express routes point to your React app, and Express will be able to handle everything else.